 “At Centurion I was in tech, telecom and media,” he says.
 “After that I moved to Invesco and covered semiconductors and software.
 By the time Lord Abbett came after me, I was a full-blown sector analyst.”

-In 2003 Maher joined the mid cap growth team under Kevin Ferguson at Lord Abbett, where he began to broaden his range from tech and analyze several sectors.
+In 2003 Maher joined the mid cap growth team at Lord Abbett, where he began to broaden his coverage, from tech to a broad array of sectors.

 “Being a generalist prepared you for being a portfolio manager,” he says.
 “You really begin to develop philosophies of your own; taking bits and pieces from each sector, successes, failures, mentors—everything—and codifying them into a worldview that is hopefully fundamentally sound, but flexible enough to continue learning.”